kenjennings/Atari-Pet-Frogger/README_Porting.md

 TI-99/4

 This is another computer using  ...
-Test, graphics, sprites, sound.
+Text, graphics, sprites, sound.
 Joysticks.

-BBC MICRO
+BBC MICRO, Acorn Atom, Electron, Oric 1

 **Types of Games To Port**